Group Leaders

 Group Members

-Research Associate
+PhD Student | Research Associate

-Michalis is currently a Research Associate for our AtheroRisk Project, in the Dept. of Electrical Engineering and Computer Engineering and Informatics (CUT) and is supervised by the Assis.
+Michalis is currently a Research Associate for our AtheroRisk Project, in the Dept. of Electrical Eng. and Computer Engin. and Informatics and is supervised by the Assis.
 Professor Efthyvoulos Kyriacou.
-Michalis holds a BSc in Computer Engineering, from the Frederick University (Cyprus).
+Michalis holds a BSc in Computer Engin., from the Frederick University (Cyprus).
 In his Senior Project, he presented an innovative idea for Hardware Optimization of ANN Sigmoid Activation Functions on FPGAs.
 His scientific paper “High-Performance and Low-Cost Approximation of ANN Sigmoid Activation Functions on FPGAs” was submitted to the 12th International Conference on Modern Circuits and Systems Technologies (MOCAST 2023) on Electronics and Communications that will take place in June 2023 (Athens, Greece).
 Michalis is highly skilled in mobile and computer application development, using different programming languages, and has experience in both front-end and back-end solutions.

 Christodoulos C. Yiannakou